 - Relax in San Juan del Sur – A hit with surfers and backpackers, San Juan del Sur is the most popular beach town in Nicaragua.
 The beach itself is in a great setting and enclosed by prehistoric volcanic hills.
 It’s the biggest backpacker spot in the country and you’ll find a lot of cheap bars and hostels here.

 - Learn to surf – Nicaragua may not be the first destination that comes to mind when you think of surfing, but it’s a huge pasttime here due to the year round waves and warm water.
 There are plenty of surf schools that offer tuition and equipment hire around the towns of Rivas and San Juan del Sur.
 Expect to pay around $9 USD per day for board rental and $25 per hour for lessons.

 - Visit Ometepe Island – This extraordinary island is located on the Lago de Nicaragua and is formed by two joined volcanoes, Concepcion and Maderas.
 Hiking the volcanoes, kayaking and cycling are the main activities here.
 It’s beautiful; the locals are friendly and the food and accommodation are cheap, so it’s a great place to unwind for a few days.

-- Get Your History Fix in León – This city was Nicaragua’s capital until 1857. to this day remains the country’s “intellectual” capital and it is home to the National University.
+- Enjoy the history León – This city was Nicaragua’s capital until 1857.
+To this day remains the country’s “intellectual” capital and it is home to the National University.
 Remnants of the political war between the Somozas and Sandinistas can be seen in the graffiti and murals around the city.
 There are a lot of cathedrals in this city (it’s famous for them) and once you OD on those, be sure to visit the Museum of the Revolution.
 It’s an interesting take on the Sandinista movement.
 You get your own guide too.